-Bipolar disorder is one of the most misunderstood and stigmatised illnesses.
-However, it is important to note that many illustrious people have been diagnosed or speculated to have bipolar disorder including the likes of Issac Newton, Charles Darwin, Abraham Lincoln and many others.
+Bipolar disorder is one of the most misunderstood and stigmatized illnesses.
+However, it is important to note that many illustrious people have been diagnosed or speculated to have bipolar disorder, including the likes of Isaac Newton, Charles Darwin, Abraham Lincoln, and many others.

-If you or someone you know have bipolar disorder, know that you are not alone.
-You are not just your illness and recovery is possible.
-Cadabams with its 30 years of experience and multispeciality team of professionals has comprehensive treatments for bipolar disorder.
-Call us on our 24/7 helpline at +91 96111 94949 or mail us at firstname.lastname@example.org for any queries or support.
+If you or someone you know has bipolar disorder, know that you are not alone.
+You are not just your illness, and recovery is possible.
+Cadabams, with its 30 years of experience and the multispeciality team of professionals, has comprehensive treatments for bipolar disorder.
+Call us on our 24/7 helpline at +91 96111 94949 or mail us at email@example.com for any queries or support.

-Take the example of Sir Isaac Newton, one of the greatest scientists who had invented calculus and gave to the world the theory of universal gravity.
-The man whose third law of motion ‘Every action has an equal and opposite reaction’ guides the working of spaceships might have suffered from serious bouts of bipolar disorder coupled with psychotic tendencies.
+Take the example of Sir Isaac Newton, one of the greatest scientists who invented calculus and gave the world the theory of universal gravity and a famous bipolar genius.
+The man whose third law of motion, ‘Every action has an equal and opposite reaction,’ guides the working of spaceships might have suffered from serious bouts of bipolar disorder coupled with psychotic tendencies.

-Isaac Newton’s mental illness disabled him from connecting with people leaving modern psychologists to guess that he may have suffered from autism.
-Medical historians feel that Isaac Newton’s mental health may have been questionable as revealed from his papers wherein he had developed imposing delusions of having been delegated by God to convey reality to the world.
+Isaac Newton’s mental illness prevented him from connecting with people, leaving modern psychologists to guess that he may have suffered from autism.
+Medical historians feel that Isaac Newton’s bipolar disorder may have been questionable, as revealed from his papers wherein he had developed imposing delusions of having been delegated by God to convey reality to the world.

 Many people show signs of this disorder from an early age as their moods oscillate between elation and depression.
 During the manic phase, bipolar patients show feelings of inflated self-esteem bordering on grandiosity, simultaneous and endless thoughts, restlessness, and insomnia.

 Newton’s Bipolar Minds and Creativity